Rajaiyan/SoC-Final-Poject/README.md

 ```
 *NOTE: If you  want to run SJF, You can easily replace FCFS with SJF

 After running the program, It will ask you to enter the necessary information and then it will display the schedule for you.
-The following figures should be displayed.
+The following figure should be displayed.

 <div align="center">